dimitrij-jovanovski/StockData/Assignment1/README.md

 format you downloaded them in to a format appropriate for input into a database.
 The necessary transformations should include the following steps:

-  (a) Filter 1: Automatically retrieve all issuers listed on the Macedonian Stock Exchange website
+  # Filter 1: Automatically retrieve all issuers listed on the Macedonian Stock
+  Exchange website
     • Open the Macedonian Stock Exchange page for historical data and automatically extract the list of all issuers from the dropdown (excluding bonds or any codes